 Focus on Women and Minorities

-The growth of Fortinet’s NSE Training Institute includes partnerships with organizations focused on women and minorities.
-According to the (ISC)2 2020 workforce study, women made up approximately 25% of the study cybersecurity workforce participants and an (ISC)2 minority cybersecurity study indicates minority representation within the cybersecurity profession is 26%.
+The growth of Fortinet’s Training Institute includes partnerships with organizations focused on women and minorities.
+According to the 2021 (ISC)2 Cybersecurity Workforce Study, women made up approximately 25% of the study cybersecurity workforce participants and an (ISC)2 minority cybersecurity study indicates minority representation within the cybersecurity profession is 26%.

 Focus on Students